 All women, regardless of race or creed, are affected by rape culture, or a culture wherein sexual violence against women is normal, and sometimes even excused.

-Rape culture also extends to the way that some women are treated as simply objects of desire for men to acquire and also to objectifying behavior such as catcalling or victim blaming.
+Rape culture also extends to the way that some women are treated as simply objects of desire for men to acquire and also to objectifying behaviour such as catcalling or victim-blaming.

 What things contribute to rape culture?

-Constantly being bombarded by these things can sometimes make young boys feel that disrespecting or abusing women is normal or acceptable behavior.
+Constantly being bombarded by these things can sometimes make young boys feel that disrespecting or abusing women is normal or acceptable behaviour.